Kolhax/SECCHAT.py/README.md

 admin = "kepar"
 ...
 ```
-- to create a user, Open cmd in the "server" directory and do:
+- To create a user, open the command prompt in the "server" directory and run:

 ```
 python3 credsmanager.py
 ```

-- Now you are ready, open cmd in the "server" directory and do:
+- Now, you're ready to go.
+Open the command prompt in the "server" directory and run:

 ```
 python3 server.py
 ```

-- Users can now connect (make sure to create credentials for each users)
+- Users can now connect.
+(Make sure to create credentials for each user.)

-## how to connect to a server
+## How to connect to a server

-- Open the client directory
+- Open the "client" directory.
-- Open cmd in this directory and type:
+- Open the command prompt in this directory and type:

 ```
 python3 client.py
 ```

-- Select the host ip
+- Select the host IP.
-- select the host port
+- Select the host port.
-- If host and port are correct a page should open, It's time to login!
+- If the host and port are correct, a page should open.
+It's time to log in!
-- Chat with your friends
+- Chat with your friends.
-- try doing "/help"
+- Try typing "/help".

-## Note for developpers:
+## Note for developers:

-- In the server.py you can code your own commands, just go to line 48 or 55 to see an example :D
+- In server.py, you can code your own commands.
+Just go to line 48 or 55 to see an example. :D

-### Credits
+### Credits:

-Kepar#6326 is always on TOP
+Kepar#6326 is always on top.